Should You Go to the Gym During the Coronavirus Outbreak?

 Is it safe to go to the gym with coronavirus lurking?

 In other words, group fitness spaces are Petri dishes, Philip Tierno Jr., Ph.D., a clinical professor of microbiology and pathology at NYU Medical School and the author of The Secret Life of Germs, previously told Shape.
-"I've even found MRSA on an exercise ball in a gym."
+"I've even found MRSA on an exercise ball in a gym," he said.

 How can you prevent catching coronavirus at the gym?